kmyokoyama/jekyll-site/projects/index.md

 ---
 layout: project
-title: Sorry, I don't have any project yet.
+title: Sorry, I don't have any projects yet.
 excerpt: "A List of Projects"
 comments: false
 ---